devtin/duckfficer/DOCS.md

 <a name="Schema+parse"></a>

 ### schema.parse([v]) ⇒ <code>Object</code>
-Validates schema structure and synchronous hooks of every field in the schema
+Validates schema structure, casts, validates and parses  hooks of every field in the schema

 **Kind**: instance method of [<code>Schema</code>](#Schema)
 **Returns**: <code>Object</code> - The sanitized object